-- 1. Turn off the computer or put the computer into hibernation mode.
+- 1. Turn off the computer.
 Then disconnect the ac power adapter and all cables from the computer. - 2.
 Close the computer display, and turn the computer over. - 3.
-Unlock the battery latch 1.
-Hold the battery-lock lever in the unlocked position 2 and remove the battery 3.
+Slide the battery latch 1 to the unlocked position, and detach the battery 2 from the base cover on the left.